jtpaasch/scram/README.md

     bin/scram --help

+You may install the executable wherever you like.
+There are no dependencies.

 ## Usage

-Run the command and point it to a cram-like test file:
+To run `scram`, point the runner (the executable) to a cram-like test file:

     bin/scram example-test.t

-This will print out the contents of the test, with the result data filled in, as described above.
+`scram` will run the test in `example-test.t`, and print the results to the screen, as describe above.

 ## Logs

-By default, the runner will send its main output to stdout, and it will send any error messages to stderr.
+By default, `scram` sends its main output to stdout, and it sends any error messages to stderr.
 You may specify different places for these.
-For example, you can send these to files:
+For example, you can send them to files:

     bin/scram example-test.t --main-log out.log --error-log err.log

+Other valid log destinations are `stdout`, `stderr`, `/dev/null`, or a filepath.

-The runner also has a verbose log, which by default sends its messages to `/dev/null`.
+`scram` also has a verbose log, which by default sends its messages to `/dev/null`.
 You can send the verbose log to stdout:

     bin/scram example-test.t --verbose-log stdout